User Tools

 The Debt

 I really do not like the phrase “the national debt.”
 The word debt implies money borrowed to buy something (like a house or a car) with a plan to repay the money in full, plus interest.
 But that's not how it works.
+Rather, the US government provides people and institutions the opportunity to buy a very safe investment.
+And then later, that investment pays off with a predictable rate of return.
 And it would be very, very bad if we “paid off” the national debt [4].

 The Deficit